fvlgnn/timbrapp-extension/README.md

         *   **If the URL of the HR portal has been set**, TimbrApp Extension will open it for you.
         *   **If the URL of the HR portal has NOT been set**, you will have to manually clock in on the device. **Important:** Remember to click on the notification or the icon after clocking in to reset the reminder.

+> **Please note:** Due to the power-saving policies of modern browsers (like Chrome and Edge), reminders may not be triggered at the exact minute.
+The browser might delay the alarm by a few minutes.
+To address this, the extension includes a check mechanism that periodically looks for missed alarms and triggers them as soon as possible, usually within about some minutes from the scheduled time.

 ### Privacy

 🔒